-The 5th of May 2012 saw the launch of the 870 mile Wales Coast Path.
-The path will provide a continuous walking route around the whole of Wales - from the outskirts of Chester in the north to Chepstow in the south.
+The Wales Coastal path provides a continuous walking route around the whole of Wales.
+870 miles in fact!
+You can walk from the outskirts of Chester in the north to Chepstow in the south.

 Bynea to Discovery Centre - 10km linear walk.